telerik/xamarin-forms-docs/controls/chart/behaviors/chart-behaviors-selection-behavior.md

 **ChartSelectionBehavior** is responsible for selecting, deselecting and reporting the selection of either data points or series.
 In other words, the selection behavior can target data points, series or both if required.

+>important With R2 2018 SP release Behaviors property of RadChart was replaced with **ChartBehaviors**.
+Behaviors property is marked as obsolete, so please use **ChartBehaviors** instead.

 ## Features ##

 ### Properties ###